hackbraten68/it-professionals-docs/src/content/docs/aws-architecture/04-well-architected-principles.md

 ![Key ideas](../../../assets/aws_architecture/well_architectured_principles/key_ideas.png)

-:::tip[The key design principles that are promoted in the AWS Well-Architected Framework include thefollowing:]
+:::tip[The key design principles that are promoted in the AWS Well-Architected Framework include the following:]

 - Stop guessing your capacity needs.
 - Test systems at production scale.